 If your broken rib injury was severe enough to cause permanent disability or if a loved one’s rib injury from a car accident resulted in death (in the case that an internal organ was punctured, for example), then you have the right to file a claim in civil court for damages.
 An attorney can aid you in doing so.
-As a note, the statute of limitations for filing a personal injury claim for damages in Florida is four years from the date of injury, as stated in Florida Statute 95.11.
+As a note, the statute of limitations for filing a personal injury claim for damages in Florida is two years from the date of injury, as stated in Florida Statute 95.11.

 Click to contact Chalik & Chalik's personal injury lawyers today